rsrchen/ecs129-project/README.md

 This program takes a set of multiple protein structures, where each protein structure is given by a text file containing the (x, y, z) coordinates of the protein's alpha carbons, and compares all of the structures to one another by calculating the root-mean-square deviation, or RMSD, between pairs of structures.
 Pretty cool.

 ## More what
-The program is hard-coded to expect 5 protein structure predictions (i.e. from AlphaFold) and one experimentally determined structure (i.e. as empirically derived from crystallography or cryo-EM).
+The program functions via CLI.
+It takes five protein structure predictions (i.e. from AlphaFold) and one experimentally determined structure (i.e. as empirically derived from crystallography or cryo-EM).
 The program also shows you a heatmap generated from the RMSDs of all comparisons of all protein structures and serves you a bar graph giving you a closer look at how the protein structure predictions stack up against one another when compared to the experimentally-determined structure.

 ## How
 We use the quaternion-based RMSD algorithm provided by Coutsias, Seok, and Dill in [this paper](https://www.cs.ucdavis.edu/~koehl/Teaching/ECS129/Projects/Coutsias_2004.pdf).
 We also graciously use the open-source community packages [numpy](https://numpy.org/) and [matplotlib](https://matplotlib.org/).
 Thanks.
 We love you.